MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 The third category determines whether the current position is updated when text is written:

-- `TA_NOUPDATECP` Does not update the current position after each call to a text-output function.
+- `TA_NOUPDATECP` Doesn't update the current position after each call to a text-output function.
 This is the default setting.

 - `TA_UPDATECP` Updates the current x-position after each call to a text-output function.
 The new position is at the right side of the bounding rectangle for the text.
 When this flag is set, the coordinates specified in calls to the `TextOut` member function are ignored.